I'm 28 years old, and have been wearing contacts...

 4. She dilated my pupils, then had me wait in a BRIGHT SUNLIT ROOM!!!
 While in this waiting room, I was supposed to watch a video about LASIK and then fill out a True/False answer sheet.
 The iPad froze, so I just guessed on the answers.
 She also did not inform me that my short-distance vision would be terrible while wearing glasses or contacts with my pupils dilated.
 It was a somewhat humiliating experience.
 Why on earth would they dilate a patient's pupils, put them in a BRIGHT room, and ask them to watch a video?!
 When I asked her about my short-distance vision, she said she forgot to tell me that it would be affected by the dilation.

 5. She seemed to have trouble determining my prescription, which I only know because she verbally expressed it.
 Hmm... really comforting...

 My experience with Dr. Phillips:

 1. He was a little... well... touchy.
-Nothing too uncomfortable, but he touched my knee a lot!
-Haha.
-It was just unprofessional.
+Nothing too uncomfortable, but he touched my knee a lot.
+I found it unprofessional.

 2. He seemed somewhat rushed, but did spend a significant amount of time answering my questions, although not as candidly as I would have liked.
 He seemed to beat around the bush when I asked him about things like how old his equipment was, and why he uses older LASIK technology (i.e. a metal blade vs. laser to cut the corneal flap.)